martignoni/moodlebox.net-old/content/help/download-the-disk-image.en.md

 If you wish, you can [support the development][3] of MoodleBox by [making an donation][3].

-The MoodleBox disk image is built on <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank" rel="noopener noreferrer">Raspbian Stretch Lite for Raspberry Pi</a> distribution.
+The MoodleBox disk image is built on [Raspbian Stretch Lite for Raspberry Pi][6] distribution.

 ### In case of trouble